OverseaMSH/Digital-Lock-System/README.md

 4. Find the library named **Keypad by Mark Stanley, Alexander Brevig** and click **Install**.
 5. Once installed, the library is ready to use.

+**Note**: The Keypad library is essential for this project.
+Without it, the code will not compile.
+Make sure to install it before proceeding.

 ---

 ### 2. **Compiling the Code and Extracting the HEX File**